loggi/redis-schematics/README.rst

 Add Redis persistance to an object using a simple approach.
 Each object correnspond to a single key on redis prefixed with the object namespace, which correnponds to a serialized object.
-To use this mixin you just need to declare a primary key such as:
+To use this mixin you just need to declare a primary key as on the example below.

-You may use this Mixin when you have frequent match on primary key and set operations, unique expires, hard memory contraints or just wants a 1-1 object-key approach.
-You may not use this Mixin if you need performance on filter, all and get on non primary key operations.
+You may use this Mixin when you have frequent matches on primary key and set operations, unique expires, hard memory contraints or just wants a 1-1 object-key approach.
+You may not use this Mixin if you need performance on ``filter``, ``all`` and ``get`` on non primary key operations.

 **HashRedisMixin**